2 Parts

 • selling it for yourself (‘For Sale By Owner’ or FSBO route)

-The difference in your cost can be the size of your house, the type of soils on your property, and changing building or environmental codes.
+The difference in your cost can be the size of your house, the type of soil on your property, and changing building or environmental codes.

-Making sure that you properly fix your septic system can involve your local health department, state environmental department, or even the federal EPA.
+Making sure that you properly fix your septic system can involve your local health department, state environmental department, or even the Environmental Protection Agency.

 The regulations in your area may have changed since your system was originally installed.
 There may be added requirements such as a reserve drain field, or use of an alternative system if too many septic systems are now in use in your area.